apache/tvm/docs/langref/relay/type_system.rst

 .. note:: Known as a "type variable" in the type checking literature.

-See :py:class:`~tvm.relay.type.IncompleteType` for its definition and documentation.
+See :py:class:`~tvm.relay.ty.IncompleteType` for its definition and documentation.